 - 3. Use a hair clip or pin to hold the twist so it doesn’t unravel.
 Different clips work better depending on the length of the dreads but most will do fine as long as the dreads are held so they can't un-twist.
 Care should be used to avoid clips that are damaging to the hair/dreads.
 See pictures of popular clip styles at the bottom of this page.

 - 4. Sit under a dryer or use a hair dryer to set the twists.
 This step is important.
 It is crucially important for larger dreads that will have difficulty drying otherwise.
 Take care not to over heat the hair as it will do more harm than good.
 Let it dry completely and sit for at least 3 hours if possible.
 If you are brave, you can cover the dreads and carefully sleep on the clips.

 Spin and Pin Step by Step

 The quality of the loc cream used, your activity level and how rough you are with the dreads will determine how long the twists will stay tight.
 High activity level and sweating can cause twists to loosen.
 If these activities are part of your lifestyle cover your twists with a nylon cap that holds your twists securely.
-Rinse sweaty locks though a stocking as mentioned on the dreadlocks shampoo page.
+Rinse sweaty dreadlocks though a stocking as mentioned on the dreadlocks shampoo page.
 If you can find a loc cream that provides a longer lasting, fresher or tighter feeling than my Knatty Dread cream I want to know about it!
-For quite some time now I appear to have a leg up on the competition!
+For quite some time now I'm told I have a leg up on the competition!
 Give it a try and let me know what you think.